Bray-Ro/Bray-Ro/README.md

 - MongoDB (I've done some stuff with python and Mongodb)
 - OpenGL
 - Python
+- Pygame
 - React.js
 - SDL (Simple Direct Media Layer is a graphics library for C and C++)
+- Tkinter (A library for python)
 - Unity2D
 - Unity3D